Ezzaldin97/Batch-Serving-ML-Pipeline/app/api_data/README.md

     hourly: Union[str, List[str]]
     timezone: str
 ```
-3- create a sub-flow to get the data from API, transform it if needed, insert it into database, and remove the old records to maintain storage.
+3- create a sub-flow to get the data from API, transform it if needed, remove the data if it is found to avoid duplication issues, insert it into database, and remove the old records to maintain storage.
 take a look at: [sub-flow](weather_data_flows.py)

 4- add the sub-flow to main [main-flow](../../pred_flow.py)

 5- test it using
 ```bash
 make run-pred-flow